 Mistake #3: Keeping Digital Assets Out of Your Estate Plan

 Many people make this mistake, even individuals who are tech savvy.
-For instance, when banking heir Matthew Mellon left millions of dollars in cryptocurrency accounts, the money could not be recovered.
+For instance, banking heir Matthew Mellon had millions of dollars in cryptocurrency accounts.
 Unfortunately, no one could access the accounts after he died of a drug overdose.
-If you have assets in Ripple, Bitcoin and other cryptocurrencies you need to make sure they can be accessed and distributed upon your death or incapacity.
+The money was never recovered.
+If you have assets in Ripple, Bitcoin and other cryptocurrencies your estate needs to be able to access these accounts.
+Without access, your heirs will not receive these cryptocurrency funds upon your death or incapacity.

 However, there are other types of digital assets to consider.
-Intellectual property, social media accounts and gaming accounts (like Steam) could be lost forever if you do not plan ahead.
+Your heirs could lose intellectual property, social media accounts and gaming accounts (like Steam) forever if you do not plan ahead.
 An estate planning attorney can help you inventory your digital assets so you can include them in your estate plan.